jwt-rs/jwt-rs.github.io/index.md

 ## Limitations/Known issues

-- Copy to clipboard is not supported on `aarch64` and `arm` machines.
+- **[Linux/Docker]** Copy to clipboard feature is OS/arch dependent and might crash in some Linux distros and is not supported on `aarch64` and `arm` machines.
+- **[macOS]** KDash looks better on iTerm2 since macOS's default Terminal app makes the colors render weird.
+- **[Windows]** KDash looks better on CMD since Powershell's default theme makes the colors look weird.

 ## Libraries used